RobitsG/Facial-R1/README.md

 ### Datasets and Metrics

 We use a wide range of public datasets (DISFA, BP4D, RAF-AU, FER2013, AffectNet, RAF-DB) and our own **FEA-20K** dataset.
-Evaluation is performed using F1-score for AU recognition, Accuracy for emotion recognition, and task-specific metrics (REGE, ROUGE-L, GPT-4o-mini score) for reasoning.
+Evaluation is performed using the F1-score for AU recognition, Accuracy for emotion recognition, and task-specific metrics (REGE, ROUGE-L, GPT-4o-mini score) for reasoning.
+To protect copyright, we only provide data annotations in the [huggingface (QBiscuits/FEA-20K)](https://huggingface.co/datasets/QBiscuits/FEA-20K) and do not include face images.
+Those who need the images should download them from the original data sources.

 ### Main Results